ibm-cloud-docs/databases-for-redis/learn-v8-features.md

 Understand the read/write loads
 :   Identifying your read/write loads helps you prepare for auto-scaling needs, time your application requests, and maintain master-follower sync.

-Understand your IOPS needs
-:   Input/output operations per second is a key factor that you should consider in instance capacity planning. {{site.data.keyword.databases-for-redis}} takes RDB snapshots periodically in keeping with the default Redis configuration, which engages disk even if your instance is set up for cache.
-It's possible for very busy databases to exceed the IOPS for the disk size, and increasing disk size can alleviate a performance bottleneck.

-Plan for redundancy and reconnects
-:   There are multiple components that are involved in cloud computation, which can cause momentary failures.
-However, at {{site.data.keyword.IBM}} {{site.data.keyword.databases-for}}, we offer 99.99% high availability, and encourage you to plan for connection blips in your application design using retry and reconnect logic.

-Consider network bandwidth
-:   Your network bandwidth might significantly impact your {{site.data.keyword.databases-for-redis}} performance.
-Ensure that you have sufficient network bandwidth to handle your database loads.

-Monitoring and adjustments
-:   Our recommendation is to monitor your {{site.data.keyword.databases-for-redis}} instance performance and usage using {{site.data.keyword.monitoringlong}} to determine the evolving usage pattern of your database instance and resize as needed.